-Established in 2001, the Northern Territory Epidemiology Group (NTEG) is the AEA Chapter for the Top End of the Northern Territory.
+Established in 2001, the Northern Territory epidemiology group (AEA NT) is the AEA Chapter for the Top End of the Northern Territory.

 NTEG conducts occasional professional development activities for epidemiologists and biostatisticians.
 Lunchtime seminars are conducted at the Menzies School of Health Research, Royal Darwin Hospital Campus, Rockland Drive, Tiwi.
 Speakers come from a range of places, including the Centre for Disease Control, Menzies School of Health Research, Charles Darwin University and Health Gains Planning.